qwo/blog/content/recurse/halfway-checkin.md

 - 38 were put on hold
 - 44 are still being evaluated
 - 40 I'm still working on at least a small way
-- 16 actions/ideas/cards I got to a satisfactory done state!
+- 16 actions/ideas/cards I got to a satisfactorily done state!

 <br/>
 ####  On **Google Docs** ...